 Keep an eye on that bubbling sauce.
 It can boil up in the blink of an eye, and that is NOT a mess you want to be cleaning off your stove for the next month.

-- 42 grams (3 tablespoons) unsalted butter, cut into pieces
+- 42 g (3 Tbsp) unsalted butter, cut into pieces

-- 1 teaspoon pure vanilla paste or extract
+- 1 tsp pure vanilla paste or extract

 - Simmer cider in a 3-qt. saucepan over medium heat for 25-30 minutes until reduced to ½ cup for a thinner sauce, or ⅓ cup for a thicker sauce.